 Don’t send your resume in a format that requires specific software to open, save and send your resume as a PDF.
 A PDF guarantees that your format, fonts, and more stay the same, no matter what type of device used to open the document.
 Also, sending a document as a PDF doesn’t allow others to edit the material.

 Avoid these resume mistakes, and you’ll be one step closer to landing the job.
 A couple important last reminders: keep your resume brief; one page resumes are ideal.
 Proofread your resume and try your best to be as specific as possible.
 Lastly, keep all relevant contact information at the top of your resume.
 Job seekers, if you need any assistance, reach out to a career coach to help find jobs and perfect your resume.

 💼Your resume looks great, and you've been called in for a job interview!
-Read 10 Things NEVER to do in a Job Interview to prepare.
+Now, learn things you should never do in a job interview.

 📱Would you get the job if the hiring manager saw your Instagram?
 Find out how to How to Present Yourself Online While Job-Hunting.